 Here are some of the potential downsides to opening a target date fund.

-- May be more conservative than optimal.
-As I mentioned earlier in the article, the textbook answer for the most optimal investing strategy when you’re several decades from retirement calls for a slightly more aggressive portfolio allocation.
+- Can be more conservative than optimal.
+The textbook answer for the most optimal investing strategy when you’re several decades from retirement calls for a slightly more aggressive portfolio allocation.
 However, the difference between that textbook answer and what you’ll get within a target date fund isn’t egregious or far-fetched.

 - Retirement prediction can change.
 Especially if you invest in a target date fund early in your career, it’s possible that your retirement date could be considerably sooner or later than you originally anticipated.
 This could put your portfolio allocation a bit out of whack.